aws-samples/amazon-aurora-labs-for-mysql/docs/modules/index.md

 The templates and scripts setting up the lab environment install the following software in the lab environment for the purposes of deploying and running the labs:

-* mysql-client package.
+* [mysql-client](https://dev.mysql.com/doc/refman/5.6/en/programs-client.html) package.
 MySQL open source software is provided under the GPL License.
-* sysbench available using the GPL License.
+* [sysbench](https://github.com/akopytov/sysbench) available using the GPL License.
-* test_db available using the Creative Commons Attribution-Share Alike 3.0 Unported License.
+* [test_db](https://github.com/datacharmer/test_db) available using the Creative Commons Attribution-Share Alike 3.0 Unported License.
-* percona sysbench-tpcc available using the Apache License 2.0.
+* [Percona's sysbench-tpcc](https://github.com/Percona-Lab/sysbench-tpcc) available using the Apache License 2.0.